telekom-mms/Automated-Ansible-Role-Documentation/README.md

   markdown  Command for generating role documentation in Markdown format.
 ```

+### Modes

+The `inject` mode will inject only the changed content in between the `BEGIN_ANSIBLE_DOCS` and `END_ANSIBLE_DOCS` markers.
+This makes it possible to have header and footer text in the file that is not touched.
+This is the default mode, and will revert to `replace` if the file does not exist to create it the first time.

+The `replace` mode will replace the whole file with the template.
+Usually, the `inject` mode should be fine for regular usage and changing the mode is not necessary unless you want to overwrite an existing file.

 ### Configuration

 The configuration options can be provided either via CLI arguments shown in `--help`, or a `--config-file` in YAML format.

 You can override the `--output-template` used for rendering the document.
-This may be passed in a string containing Jinja2, or a path to a file.
+This may be passed in as a string containing Jinja2, or a path to a file.
+The template must start and end with the markers as comments.

 Examples: